Xilinx/Vitis_Libraries/vision/docs/src/tutorial.rst

 |in_img|

-OpenCV reference image:
+OpenCV Reference Image:

 |ref_img|

-HLS Output image:
+HLS Output Image:

 |out_img|

-Difference image:
+Difference Image:

 |diff_img|

-2. Now we will open the project in Vitis HLS GUI.
-Enter the following  */home/project/Vitis_libraries/vision/L1/examples/customconv* directory and run the below command:
+2. Now you will open the project in the Vitis HLS GUI.
+Navigate to ``/home/project/Vitis_libraries/vision/L1/examples/customconv`` and run the following command:

 .. code:: c

 	vitis_hls -p customconv.prj &

-You may browse into the source files, synthesis report or waveform viewer by simply selecting them from the *Explorer* window and *Flow Navigator* window.
+You can browse the source files, synthesis report, or waveform viewer by selecting them from the *Explorer* and *Flow Navigator* windows.

-The *xf_custom_convolution_tb.cpp* calls the *Filter2d* accel and the parameters are defined in the *xf_custom_convolution_config.h* and *xf_config_params.h* files.
-For detailed instructions about how to use *custom convolution*, please refer to the github page at: https://docs.xilinx.com/r/en-US/Vitis_Libraries/vision/api-reference.html#custom-convolution.
+The ``xf_custom_convolution_tb.cpp`` calls the ``Filter2d`` accel and the parameters are defined in the ``xf_custom_convolution_config.h`` and ``xf_config_params.h`` files.
+For detailed instructions about how to use *custom convolution*, refer to the github page at: https://docs.xilinx.com/r/en-US/Vitis_Libraries/vision/api-reference.html#custom-convolution.

 3. Export IP in HLS project

-Now we have verified that the library IP is working properly and we will export it to a Vivado IP.
-To do so, click the *Export RTL* from *IMPLEMENTATION* item in *Flow Navigator*.
-In the pop-up window, we will leave every settings unchanged and click *OK* to export the IP.
+Now you have verified that the library IP is working properly, you will export it to a Vivado IP.
+To do so, click **Export RTL** from the **IMPLEMENTATION** item in **Flow Navigator**.
+In the pop-up window, leave every settings unchanged and click **OK** to export the IP.
-By default, the IP will be exported to the <project folder>/solN/impl; in this case, it is in following directory:
+By default, the IP will be exported to  ``<project folder>/solN/impl``; in this case it is in following directory:

 .. code:: c